nicojimestre/project-2023-la-vizta/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

-We will use the [Spotify Charts](https://www.kaggle.com/datasets/dhruvildave/spotify-charts?resource=download) dataset along with the [Shazam API](https://rapidapi.com/apidojo/api/shazam) for this project.
+We will use 3 sources of data for this project, they are listed below:
-Spotify Charts is a dataset containing all the "Top200" and "Viral50" categories published by spotify and available on their app as a playlist.
-The Shazam API is also a great resource to query data about tracks, albums or artists and we will use it as a complement to the spotify data.
+1. [Spotify Charts](https://www.kaggle.com/datasets/dhruvildave/spotify-charts?resource=download) containing all the "Top200" and "Viral50" categories published by spotify and available on their app as playlists.
+2. [Shazam API](https://rapidapi.com/apidojo/api/shazam) which is also a great resource to query data about tracks, albums or artists and we will use it as a complement to the spotify data.
+3. [OpenStreetMap](https://www.openstreetmap.org/#map=9/46.8246/8.2245) dataset containing geometries of countries, and much more (which we will not use in our case).

 ### Problematic